saurabh-gupt/Power-BI-sales-Dashboard/Readme.md

 Each dashboard was designed to be interactive, allowing users to filter and drill down into specific dimensions or time periods of interest.

 ## Expected Outcome:
-By implementing the above solution approach, AtliQ hardware expects to achieve the following outcomes:
+By implementing the above solution approach, GlobalMart expects to achieve the following outcomes:

    * Enhanced Data Analysis: The connection between the SQL database and Power BI enables real-time or near-real-time analysis of the sales trend.
 The solution provides users with the ability to explore and analyze data more efficiently, leading to better insights and understanding.